ibrahidm/git-service-adapter/README.md

 ## Contribute

-If you encounter an issues, please open an issue!
-If you'd like to contribute features or functionality, feel free to submit a pull request.
+If you encounter any problems, please open an issue!
+If you would like to contribute features or functionality, feel free to submit a pull request.
 Feature requests also accepted.

 The following items will receive priority:
 * Unit Tests (package has been extensively tested via manual testing)